evgenyb/iac-workshops/iac-with-azure-devops/labs/lab-05/readme.md

 Azure DevOps supports two type of pipelines:

 * Classic - you create and configure pipelines in the Azure DevOps web portal with the Classic user interface editor.
 Normally, you define a `build pipeline` to build, test and publish your code artifacts.
 And you define a `release pipeline` to consume and deploy those artifacts to deployment targets.
 * YAML based - you define your pipeline in a YAML file called `azure-pipelines.yml`.
 The pipeline file is versioned with your code.
-It follows the same branching structure, therefore you can have different branch specific pipeline definition.
+It follows the same branching structure, therefore you can implement different branch specific pipeline definition.

 > We will only use YAML based pipelines during workshop!